The wiser we become, the more we realize that experiences bring us long-term happiness, not gadgets, items, or things.

 By that, I mean people who don’t share my values or people who communicate superficially and talk only about themselves.

-So when we feel we are not being understood and can’t be ourselves while engaging with other people (online) who don’t care about us, the feeling of loneliness worsens.
+So when we feel we are not being understood and can’t be ourselves while engaging with other people (online) who don’t really care about us, the feeling of loneliness worsens.

 We want to matter.
 We want to belong.
 We want to be acknowledged for who we are.